top of page

 Note on Coffee…

-I have some exciting news!
+I have exciting news!

 You don’t need to eliminate coffee (or caffeine) altogether in order to be a “healthy" person.